modernxmpp/modernxmpp/docs/client/protocol.md

 Although it sufficed for simple use cases (sender and recipient have a single device connected, and both support OTR), it has a number of drawbacks when used within XMPP.
-Traditionally it has not supported multiple devices very well, nor Group Chats, and it only protects the message body.
+Traditionally it has not supported multiple devices very well, nor group chats, and it only protects the message body.

 These issues lead to a poor user experience.